 - Anxiety and headaches

 Most nootropics are dosed modestly to help reduce these side effects, but everyone’s brain is different.
-If you feel something that’s not supposed to happen when you use nootropics, stop intake and seek professional help.
+If you feel something that’s not supposed to happen when you use nootropics, stop taking them immediately and seek professional help.

 Common ingredients in Nootropics